champierre/scratch2mip/README.md

 ## Install Helper App

-To controll MiP, Helper App needs to be installed.
+To control MiP, Helper App needs to be installed.
 You need node.js to run it.

 ```
 % cd workdir